JuliaPhylo/PhyloNetworks.jl/README.md

 need to compare to version in ane/public/quartetNetwork

-2. run compare_jl.sh to check if two versions are equal, or check date file
+2. run compare_jl.sh (with argument "classes",...) to check if two versions are equal, or check date file

 1. git pull (origin master (or other branch))